Catel/Catel.Docs/src/vnext/content/catel-mvvm/behaviors-triggers/event-to-command/event-args-converter.md

 If you need more fine grain behavior, you'll need to stick with what's called a **Mixed-Mode Implementation** where the Event is implemented in the View Code-Behind and it manipulates the ViewModel through an Interface.

-With that, let's proceed with a basic implementation of an `EventArgsConverter` that will will handle the `PreviewMouseDoubleClick` event against a `ListBoxItem`.
+With that, let's proceed with a basic implementation of an `EventArgsConverter` that will handle the `PreviewMouseDoubleClick` event against a `ListBoxItem`.

 ---